tvl83/DeveloperDocumentation/how-to-update-docs.md

 **You can always keep up to date by watching our [GitHub Repository](https://github.com/orbotix/Sphero-iOS-SDK)**
 ```

-As we can see in the example above there is nothing special about the contents of the `.md` file, it is just the contents
+As we can see in the example there is nothing special about the contents of the `.md` file, it is just the contents
-of each sub-section with their respective titles(headers).
+of each sub-section with their respective titles (headers).
 In the screenshoot above the submenu is automatically generated
 and we have an `IDE Setup` item with three levels in the hierarchy of the navigation.